Henry King

 Costs

-Clients have praised his good-humoured approach to bad tempered litigation.
-He has been instructed in costs assessments worth in excess of seven figures.
+He has been instructed unled in costs assessments worth in excess of seven figures.

-Costs Assessment: Henry is familiar with the various provisions of the CPR relating to costs assessment and has appeared in the SCCO on both procedural matters and detailed assessments.
+Detailed Assessment: Henry is familiar with the various provisions of the CPR relating to costs assessment and has appeared in the SCCO on both procedural matters and detailed assessments.
 He has been instructed to draft Points of Dispute and has a good track record on assessment.
+He has advised upon detailed assessments in excess of £4m.

-Fixed Costs: He is very familiar with the fixed costs regime, and advises on the tactics surrounding the same, particularly in respect of Part 36 offers.
-He has been successful in securing parties their costs in exceptional circumstances.
+Fixed Costs: He is very familiar with the old and new fixed costs regime, and advises on the tactics surrounding the same, particularly in respect of Part 36 offers.
+He has been successful in securing parties their costs in exceptional circumstances basis pursuant to CPR 45.29J and the new CPR 45.9.

 QOCS: Henry regularly appears and advises on applications to set aside QOCS and the application of QOCS to “mixed claims” involving personal injury.
 He has also appeared in a number of matters where a party is seeking to set aside the protection of QOCS on the basis of fundamental dishonesty.